 It is highly likely that one or more parts of your organisation are already working on this issue, perhaps in a coordinated way, perhaps not.
 Initially, we would recommend continuing this work until the appropriate course of action has been decided.

-However, companies are faced with several specific issues when managing serialisation related legislation, including:
+However, companies are faced with several specific issues when managing traceability and serialisation related legislation, including:

 As a first step we would recommend a small and focussed piece of work which has the following objectives: